Álvar Núñez Cabeza de Vaca: Early life and family

-Cabeza de Vaca's father and grandfather died around 1506 and his mother died in 1509, leaving behind a modest estate for her seven children.
-His younger siblings went to live with their aunt but Álvar had already entered the service of Juan Alfonso Pérez de Guzmán, 3rd Duke of Medina Sidonia in 1503.
-The house of Medina Sidonia was one of the most powerful in Andalusia and was a dominant force in Seville, the commercial center of Spain's growing overseas empire.
+Cabeza de Vaca's father and grandfather died around 1506, and his mother died in 1509, leaving behind a modest estate for her seven children.
+His younger siblings went to live with their aunt, but Álvar had already entered the service of Juan Alfonso Pérez de Guzmán, 3rd Duke of Medina Sidonia in 1503.
+The house of Medina Sidonia was one of the most powerful in Andalusia and was a dominant force in Seville, the commercial centre of Spain's growing overseas empire.
 Cabeza de Vaca served as a page and then chamberlain for the duke.
-In 1511 he traveled to Italy to fight against the French in the Italian Wars.
-In February 1512 he took part in the Battle of Ravenna where the Spanish were badly defeated and Cabeza de Vaca was wounded.
+In 1511 he travelled to Italy to fight against the French in the Italian Wars.
+In February 1512 he took part in the Battle of Ravenna where the Spanish were badly defeated, and Cabeza de Vaca was wounded.
 He later served as the royal standard-bearer in Gaeta, near Naples.

 In 1513 he returned to Spain, still in the service of Medina Sidonia.
-At some point he married María Marmolejo, member of a prominent converso family in Seville.
+At some point he married María Marmolejo, a member of a prominent converso family in Seville.
 When the Revolt of the Comuneros broke out in 1520 against the new Spanish king, Charles V, Cabeza de Vaca fought alongside the duke on behalf of the crown.
 When the comuneros tried unsuccessfully to seize control in Seville in September, the duke put him in charge of defending one of the city gates; in December he fought to liberate the city of Tordesillas; and on 23 April 1521 he participated in the defeat of the comuneros at the battle of Villalar.
-Later in 1521 when the French king, Francis I, invaded Navarre, Cabeza de Vaca fought against them in the battle of Puente de la Reina.
+Later in 1521, when the French king, Francis I, invaded Navarre, Cabeza de Vaca fought against them in the battle of Puente de la Reina.

 In 1527, Cabeza de Vaca appeared at the royal court in Valladolid and received an appointment as royal treasurer for an expedition to be led by conquistador Pánfilo de Narváez to explore and conquer La Florida, a portion of North America roughly comprising today's southeastern United States.
 The reasons for his selection are not known but his history of loyal military service to the crown was certainly a critical qualification.
 He also had a relative, Luis Cabeza de Vaca, serving on the all-important Council of the Indies.